willwade/noisy-channel-correction/README.md

 AAC users often make input errors due to physical or interface constraints.
 This project helps correct such errors in real time or during post-processing, improving intelligibility and user experience without requiring a neural network.

+It also aims to be a best-in-class prediction system.

+Note: AAC users have typically short utterances and high repeatability.
+If we knew the context of both sides of the conversation can we help improve prediction and correction?
+Thats what we are trying to understand with this code

 ---

 ## 🔧 Architecture